eduardz1/Master-Thesis/chapters/implementation.typ

 - Use preprocessor directives to conditionally compile code with or without a @GPU target, something that can be seen in @host-device-array.

 - Utilize `device` and `managed` attributes when appropriate to ensure correct behavior.
 The example in @host-device-array is not only necessary for device arrays-of-arrays (a pattern that is very common in the codebase), but also for traditional host allocated arrays that we want to use on @GPU.
 Here, the NVIDIA compiler by default threats all variables as `managed` by default (though it can be changed, for example in platforms where unified memory is available).
 Managed memory is tracked automatically and moved from host to device on demand, depending on its usage in the code.
-For `allocatable` fields, like the ones we see in the example, this attribute is not propagated and we need to explicitly threat them as `device` arrays, meaning data explicitly allocated on @GPU global memory.
+For `allocatable` fields, like the ones we see in the example, this attribute is not propagated and we need to explicitly treat them as `device` arrays, meaning data explicitly allocated on the @GPU global memory.

-- From the previous point follows that when such data structures are used throughout the codebase, we should ensure that we don't end up with too much data movement.
-When possible these values should always be computed on @GPU and particular care has to be given to cases where @MPI operations are performed on the data (such as `MPI_Reduce`).
-In this case, fortunately the NVHPC Toolkit already bundles a CUDA-aware version of OpenMPI, but we need to threat also the accumulators as `device` arrays.
+- From the previous point follows that when such data structures are used throughout the codebase, we should ensure that we do not end up with too much data movement.
+When possible, these values should always be computed on @GPU and particular care has to be given to cases where @MPI operations are performed on the data (such as `MPI_Reduce`).
+In this case, fortunately the NVHPC Toolkit already bundles a CUDA-aware version of OpenMPI, but we need to treat also the accumulators as `device` arrays.
 Reducing data movement does not only imply a reduction of the number of data transfers but also on the size of them.
 Reducing the size of types to take advantage of better memory alignment and storing as little information as possible (for example avoiding storing the dimensions of a tensor when it can be inferred from the n-dimensional array's shape) have (perhaps) surprisingly effects on the program.
 These principles are part of what is known as "Data Oriented Design", which are very well presented in the book of #cite(<x-DOD>, form: "prose").

 - Recognizing and declaring as such `pure` routines.
 When writing CUDA kernels only `pure` routines can be compiled to `device` routines and therefore executed inside a kernel.
 Most non-trivial kernels require additional functions to be called.
 An example of that can be seen in @elemental-poly.